 It is interesting to note that, being a faithful tribute to the legendary watch, the new Deep Sea is protected from salty water not with the usual sapphire glass, but with a more “historic” Plexiglas material.
 Also not as scratch-resistant as normal sapphire crystal, the organic material is at the same time a lot more difficult to shatter.

 The new Jaeger-LeCoultre Deep Sea Vintage Chronograph is animated by a version of their well-known cal.
-751 automatic movement (we have seen it, for example, in the beautiful Jaeger-LeCoultre AMVOX2 Racing Paris limited edition chronograph watch) that was first introduced eight years ago back in 2004.
+751 automatic movement (we have seen it, for example, in the beautiful Jaeger-LeCoultre AMVOX2 Racing Paris limited edition chronograph watch that was released back in 2009) that was first introduced eight years ago back in 2004.
 In this particular case it is the new JLC Caliber 751G.

-I am not sure how much money JLC plans to ask for this watch, but you should better prepare to pay from $12,000 to $15,000 for this beautiful piece*.
+I am not sure how much money JLC plans to ask for this one, but you should better prepare to pay from $12,000 to $15,000 for this beautiful piece*.

-Jaeger-LeCoultre Deep Sea Vintage Chronograph Automatic (ref.
-Q207857J) watch specification
+Jaeger-LeCoultre Deep Sea Vintage Chronograph (ref.
+Q207857J) specification

 Price: $11,100 (MSRP)